|Page 1 of 14:|| |

 splendid music by the tireless Max Steiner who provided one of his best

 It is 1946, the war in Europe is over and a returning GI (Humphrey Bogart) arrives at The Largo Hotel in Key Largo.
 Asked who he is Bogart coolly replies "McCloud, Frank by John out of Helen".
 He is here to meet with the hotel owner John Temple (Lionel Barrymore) to talk about the death of his son George Temple and how he lost his life in combat in Italy saving his unit.
-But later McCloud notices that staying in the hotel are a undesirable crowd of gangsters led by an abrasive deported racketeer - the infamous Johnny Rocco (Robinson).
+But McCloud notices that also staying in the hotel are a undesirable crowd of sinister looking characters.
+It's not long before he learns that they are a gang of mobsters led by an abrasive deported racketeer - the infamous Johnny Rocco (Robinson).
 When McCloud reveals who Rocco is and lists his many illegal and crooked enterprises the aging wheelchair bound John Temple gloweringly chides him "You Filth" which elicits little more than a snigger from Rocco.
-It's not long before the gang declare themselves and display their violent ways (they murder the deputy sheriff) and make known their intention to force McCloud to sail them to Cuba.
+Then the gang declare themselves and display their violent ways (they murder the deputy sheriff) and make known their intention to force McCloud to sail them to Cuba.
 However after Rocco's moll (Claire Trevor) slips McCloud a gun he takes them on in a surprise move out at sea which makes for an intense and exciting sequence.
 The picture ends with McCloud's dispatch of the baddies and turning the boat around he heads back to Key Largo and The Largo Hotel where a new life awaits him.

 With some remarkable ensemble playing performances are top notch.
 Bogart gives one of his best portrayals in a likable reserved manner.
 Here proving yet again that he remains one of the most enduring icons of the silver screen.
 But there's little doubt KEY LARGO is Robinson's picture!
 His snarling and totally mean spirited Rocco is the best thing he has ever done.
 Good too are those in support especially Lionel Barrymore as the irascible aging hotelier, Lauren Bacall as Nora his daughter in-law and Claire Trevor giving a great turn as Rocco's moll in her Acadamy Award winning best supporting actress performance.